Swayampadhy/CurveLock/README.md

 ## Steps To Run

 1. Build The Solution
 2. Host all the required exploits and the files given in "Attacker Server Files" in a web server.
+Also edit the hardcoded IP addresses in CurveLock project.
 3. Execute the CurveLock binary in the target machine.

 ## Results